pkosciak/workspace/readme.md

 ## Project setup

-Clone recipe
+Clone recipe from recipes directory into projects directory

+Change directory name

-Edit .env file
+Edit .env file to your preferences

-Run command:
+Put your application files into src directory

+In project directory (not src) run command:
 ```
 docker-compose up -d
 ```

 ## Recreate project

-In case you need to change Dockerfile inside your project just run command:
+In case you need to change Dockerfile inside your project run command:

 ```
 docker-compose up -d --build --force-recreate